WMJX (Miami): Sale to Bartell

 In 1970, Storer announced its intention to sell all but one of the company's FM stations.
 In the first such sale, Bartell Broadcasting acquired WJHR and WDEE-FM in Detroit in a $1,225,000 deal made public in April.
 The sale closed early in 1971, and WJHR gave way to Top 40-formatted WMYQ.

 WMYQ was the first major FM Top 40 outlet in South Florida, an aggressive, promotionally minded outlet that gave away some $50,000 a year in its contests.
 The station hired Roby Yonge away from competitor WLQY (soon to become WHYI-FM) in 1973 to do mornings and fired him the next year amidst a major staff shakeup.
-Generally, the station was considered a revolving door of talent and management; other notable people to work for WMYQ included future superstar AOR consultant Lee Abrams, who served as Music Director under program director Al Casey.
-Jerry Clifton, Kris Erik Stevens, and Jack McCoy also worked at WMYQ.
+Generally, the station was considered a revolving door of talent and management; other notable people to work for WMYQ included Lee Abrams, Jerry Clifton, Kris Erik Stevens, and Jack McCoy.

 The staff shakeup came at a critical time for WMYQ.
 The Charter Company of Jacksonville had agreed to acquire six Bartell stations for $8.675 million that June; additionally, WHYI "Y-100" had gone on air in August 1973 and rocketed over the next 18 months to number two in the market, driving three other stations out of Top 40 in the process.
 In early 1975, with ratings not improving, the station shook up its news staff.